Oakland Aviation Museum

 Oakland Aviation Museum, formerly called Western Aerospace Museum, in an aviation museum located at North Field of Oakland San Francisco Bay Airport in Oakland, California.
 It has over 30 vintage and modern airplanes, both civilian and military, and other displays that highlight noted aviators and innovators.

 History

 The museum was established in 1980 by Ron Reuther and opened in 1986 in a room inside Hangar 5 at Oakland San Francisco Bay Airport.

 A Short Solent was moved to the museum in 1987.
 The following year, the museum moved to Building 621, the former Boeing School of Aeronautics, which was built in 1940.
 Then, in 1989, the museum received a Lockheed Electra.

 The museum began a project to make its Short Solent airworthy in 1992.

 The museum announced it would expand to Hangar 41 at the former Naval Air Station Alameda in 1998.

+The sole Thorp T-3B was donated to the museum in 2012-2013.